Are Financing Fees Amortized?

 The company shall record the net debt principal and interest amounts payable after including the financing amortization costs.
 Therefore, the amortization charge will also be net zero at the loan maturity date.

-READ: What is Contingent Consideration?
+READ: What is Activity Based Budgeting (ABB)?

 Financing Costs with Line of Credit